 Then I explained how I developed fibro and how it impacts my daily life and my family.
 It was also mentioned that the National Institutes of Health cut the research funding for fibromyalgia by $2 million for 2020.
-Immediately he asked why it was cut (which we had no answer), and then encouraged us to find out why it was cut.
-It would give us more insight to what was happening at the NIH.
+Immediately he asked why it was cut (which we had no answer) and then encouraged us to find out why it was cut.
+It would give us more insight into what was happening at the NIH.

-I concluded by asking if the Senator would be able to support the request of increased funding of fibromyalgia research.
+I concluded by asking if the Senator would be able to support the request for increased funding of fibromyalgia research.
 His response was impressive.
 First, he expressed the importance of us visiting the Senate to make the Senators and staff more aware of the issues the constituents are experiencing with fibromyalgia and how the Senators can help (the italicized paragraph above).
 He said it’s helpful to know about it and what actions we are specifically seeking.

 The other meetings for South Carolina and North Carolina (the Carolinas were teamed up) were just as encouraging and positive.
 There was great feedback about what we could do and how to go about it.
-The support was astounding and unexpected, but fully welcomed.
+The support was astounding and unexpected but fully welcomed.